Is Arch Capital Group Ltd. (ACGL) a Keeper?

-Arch Capital Group Ltd. (NASDAQ:ACGL) went down by -4.41% from its latest closing price compared to the recent 1-year high of $65.32.
-The company’s stock price has collected -5.25% of loss in the last five trading sessions.
+Arch Capital Group Ltd. (NASDAQ:ACGL) went up by 1.26% from its latest closing price compared to the recent 1-year high of $65.32.
+The company’s stock price has collected -0.02% of loss in the last five trading sessions.
 The Wall Street Journal reported on 05/10/21 that BioNTech, Arch Capital, Freeport-McMoRan: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Arch Capital Group Ltd. (NASDAQ :ACGL) Right Now?

-Arch Capital Group Ltd. (NASDAQ:ACGL) scored a price-to-earnings ratio above its average ratio, recording 19.65 x from its present earnings ratio.
-Plus, the 36-month beta value for ACGL is at 0.77.
+Arch Capital Group Ltd. (NASDAQ:ACGL) scored a price-to-earnings ratio above its average ratio, recording 20.55 x from its present earnings ratio.
+Plus, the 36-month beta value for ACGL is at 0.76.
+Opinions of the stock are interesting as 10 analysts out of 14 who provided ratings for Arch Capital Group Ltd. declared the stock was a “buy,” while 2 rated the stock as “overweight,” 2 rated it as “hold,” and 0 as “sell.”

 Top 5 Undervalued Stocks To Own In 2023